microsoft/AppSource/Microsoft Hosted Test Drive/Configure-CloudPartner-Portal-Microsoft-Hosted-TestDrive-For-Customer-Engagement.md

 ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/InstanceWebApiUrl.png)
     *    **Role name**: Provide the name of the custom Dynamics 365 Security Role you have created for Test Drive or you can use existing role as well.
 If you create a new role it should have minimum required privileges added to the role to login into Customer Engagement instnace.
 Refer [link](https://community.dynamics.com/crm/b/crminogic/archive/2016/11/24/minimum-privileges-required-to-login-microsoft-dynamics-365) to review minimum required privileges.
 This is the role that will be assigned to users during their Test Drive.
 Example Value: testdriverole

-    *    **Please ensure that security group check is not added for user to get synced to CRM instance**
+    *    **Please ensure that security group check is not added for user to get synced to Customer Engagement instance**